2103461/CS220-AU-portfolio/posts/2021-12-02-sociological-imagination-in-the-future.md

 A **daunting** question!

 I paused, thinking to the skills I've harnessed throughout years of education.
 Suddenly, my mind raced to the concept of 'verstehen' - empathetic understanding - which sociology emphasises as being a pivotal research skill.
-Bingo: sociology has taught me to look through the eyes of others, and subsequently opened my eyes to the privileges I have theat others don't.
+Bingo: sociology has taught me to look through the eyes of others, and subsequently opened my eyes to the privileges I have that others don't.
 Hence, I told the interviewers that as a result of my sociological imagination, which largely focuses on verstehen, I am able to defuse hostile situations efficiently by looking through the eyes of others, and acknowledging the sources of their frustrations.

 This key skill, in my opinion, is what got me that job.
 So, in regards to the future, as my sense of empathy strengthens, I believe that I will be able to conduct highly personalised, deep, and sensitive social research, which will hopefully explore the perspectives and viewpoints of the social groups who are suppressed within society, and need a platform off which they can project their stories.